 There are nine potential sources of water for Ojai Water System (OWS).
 Groundwater is pumped from the Ojai Valley Groundwater Basin through seven wells located in the town of Ojai.
-One new well was added as an approved source for the Ojai Water System in 2022.
 The groundwater basin is recharged from a collection of local drainage basins, streams and creeks, as well as percolation from rain, agriculture, and domestic use.
 The water system periodically supplements supplies with treated water from CMWD.